Malaria Vaccines

 Malaria Monoclonal Antibody Passive Immunization

-The New England Journal of Medicine published results from a phase 2 study on April 26, 2024.
-The study demonstrated that a single subcutaneous injection of the NIAID's experimental L9LS (VRC-MALMAB0114-00-AB) malaria monoclonal antibody offered up to 77% protection against P. falciparum infection and clinical malaria over six months.
+The New England Journal of Medicine published the results of a study on April 26, 2024.
+The study demonstrated that a single subcutaneous injection of the NIAID's experimental L9LS (VRC-MALMAB0114-00-AB) malaria monoclonal antibody provided up to 77% protection against P. falciparum infection and clinical malaria over six months.
 According to the study authors, "the data from our trial support the administration of a single dose of L9LS to school-aged children before the malaria season."

-The Phase 2 NIAID-USTTB evaluated the safety and efficacy of a one-time, intravenous infusion of a monoclonal antibody called VRC-MALMAB0100-00-AB (CIS43LS).
+The Phase 2 NIAID-USTTB evaluated the safety and efficacy of a single intravenous infusion of a monoclonal antibody called MALMAB0100-00-AB (CIS43LS).
 The antibody was up to 88.2% effective at preventing infection over 24 weeks, demonstrating for the first time that a monoclonal antibody can prevent malaria infection in an endemic region.
-This antibody was previously shown to neutralize the sporozoites of P. falciparum in the skin and blood before they could infect liver cells.
+This antibody has been previously shown to neutralize the sporozoites of P. falciparum in the skin and blood before they can infect liver cells.

 Malaria Treatments